cosmos/ibc/spec/app/ics-101-interchain-liquidity/README.md

 }

 enum LPAllocation {
   MAKER_CHAIN, // All LP tokens are minted on maker chain TAKER_CHAIN, // All LP tokens are minted on taker chain SPLIT, // LP tokens are minted on both chains and divided based on the pool ratio.
 }

 interface MsgMakeMultiAssetDepositRequest {
   poolId: string;
   deposits: DepositAsset[];
-  lpAllocation: LPAllocation.MAKER_CHAIN,
+  lpAllocation: LPAllocation.MAKER_CHAIN;
   token: Coin; // only one element for now, might have two in the feature
   port: string;
   channel: string;